SakshiSanjayPawar/Tourism/README.md

 - **User Booking Interface**: Allows users to book and manage their travel plans through an intuitive and responsive interface.
 - **Customer Query Management**: Provides a streamlined process for handling and responding to customer inquiries efficiently.
-- **Payment Processing**: Securely manages payment transactions with encryption and validation mechanisms.
+- **Payment Processing**: Securely manages payment transactions with validation mechanisms.
-- **Automated Email Notifications**: Sends automatic updates and confirmations to users regarding their bookings.
 - **Administrative Dashboard**: Offers comprehensive tools for booking management, report generation, and system oversight.

 ## Technologies Used